Note

 For example, in the following illustration, three custom controls were added by using the screen layout designer.

 Currently, only Cart view lets you use the screen layout designer to add custom controls.
-For all other screens, you should do the layout in the extension project.
+For all other screens, do the layout in the extension project.
 One advantage of using the screen layout designer is that you can drag the custom control wherever you want on the screen.
 On other screens, the position is fixed, but you can modify the position by specifying the height and width.

 Custom control matrix